syncfusion-content/blazor-docs/blazor/radio-button/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor RadioButton Component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor radioButton component and much more.
+description: Checkout and learn here all about Accessibility in Syncfusion Blazor RadioButton component and much more.
 platform: Blazor
 control: RadioButton
 documentation: ug